 This is What Collaboration Looks Like!

 Punctum Books has accomplished much as an independent press and is well positioned for continued growth and success.
 UC libraries are charged with developing campus-specific roadmaps to support the large-scale transition to open access.
 The Punctum Books+ UCSB Library Partnership is just one of multiple paths on the Library's roadmap.
-UCSB Library and punctum are both passionately committed to the mission of the public research library, and collaborative non-competitive no-fees open access monograph publishing.
-Punctum's editorial and design skills and expertise, combined with the Library's long-time record of stewardship, relative to the discovery, dissemination, access and preservation of the scholarly record, and skills and expertise in metadata management, indexing and abstracting, and bibliographic systems, leverages each of our strengths for the benefit of scholars, and the the future of the public humanities, and of open access monograph publishing.
-Given our shared values and commitment to scholar driven, community owned and economically sustainable open science and scholarship, it makes sense for us to do together what would be more difficult to do independently.
-In behalf of the UCSB community, we are dedicated to improving access to publicly-funded scholarship and to diversifying the modes and outlets for the production and dissemination of scholarly research.
+UCSB Library and Punctum are both passionately committed to the mission of the public research library, and to collaborative, non-competitive, no-fees, open access monograph publishing.
+Punctum's scholarly, editorial and design skills, combined with the Library's long-time record of stewardship, relative to the discovery, dissemination, access and preservation of the scholarly record (including its skills and expertise in metadata management, indexing and abstracting, and bibliographic systems), allows us to jointly leverage our strengths for the benefit of scholars in the Humanities and Social Sciences, and on behalf of a more universal Open Knowledge Commons.
+Given our shared values and joint commitment to scholar-led, community-owned and economically sustainable open science and scholarship, it makes sense for us to do together what would be more difficult to do independently.
+On behalf of the UCSB community, we are dedicated to improving access to publicly-funded scholarship and to diversifying the modes and outlets for the production and dissemination of scholarly research.

 We are fortunate that there are many in the academic and open access communities who share our values.
-We are working closely with like-minded scholar-publishers, funders, and librarians in the U.S. and Europe to facilitate the transition to an open scholarly commons and share ideas and resources.
-Valued Collaborators and funders who we have worked with or are currently working with on projects related to building the technical infrastructure and ensuring the economic sustainability of open access monograph presses include the:
+We are working closely with like-minded scholar-publishers, funders, and librarians in the U.S., Europe, and beyond to facilitate the transition to a more transformative and open scholarly commons and to share ideas and resources.
+Valued collaborators and funders whom we have worked with or are currently working with on projects related to ensuring the long-term technical capabilities and economic sustainability of open monographs include:

 - Radical Open Access Collective